Links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Sennheiser MOMENTUM True Wireless 3?

-If you want very good ANC and sound, without extras like Sound Zones, check out the Sennheiser CX Plus True Wireless.
-It has a similar shape as the MTW3, and a similar frequency response at a cheaper price.
+Check out the Sennheiser CX Plus True Wireless if you want very good ANC and sound without extras like Sound Zones.
+It has a similar shape as the MTW3 and a similar frequency response at a cheaper price.
 It also uses the aptX codec and AAC, so you need not compromise.
 It’s a wise choice, if not the most decked-out set.
+For Amazon Prime Day, you can even get the Sennheiser CX Plus True Wireless SE at a heavy discount.
+Sportier listeners may instead opt for the Sennheiser Sport True Wireless which includes wing sleeves and a slightly different design.
+You don’t get ANC on the Sport True Wireless which is a “pro” for some and a “con” for others.

 Maybe you don’t want noise cancelling, but do want good sound and a better equalizer.
 In that case, try the Shure AONIC Free.
 It boasts a great frequency response and a much more nuanced equalizer in the ShurePlus PLAY app.
 Instead of using ANC, it manages to attenuate quite a lot of noise, including lows, with excellent isolation.
 Like the MOMENTUM True Wireless 3, it has similar functions like Transparency Modes and aptX and AAC connectivity.
 The AONIC Free is larger than the MTW3, however, the fit is more comfortable, at least for small ears.
 It also sells for less than the MTW3.